kywx

 Thermal Boundary

-The freezing line is located well north of the Great Lakes; Kentucky remains entirely within the warm sector.
+The primary freezing line is located well north of the Great Lakes, leaving the entire Ohio Valley in a deep warm sector.

 Diurnal Trend